SAP/PyRFC/README.md

 - Python 3

-- Windows 10 and macOS 10.15 supported by pre-built wheels and build from source installation
+- Windows 10 and macOS >= 10.15 supported by pre-built wheels and build from source installation

-- Linux supported by build from source installation only
+- Linux wheels are supported by build from source installation only

+- Prebuilt Centos wheels are attached to the [latest release on GitHub](https://github.com/SAP/PyRFC/releases/latest)

 - Pre-built [portable Linux wheels](https://www.python.org/dev/peps/pep-0513/)